-Hibiscus Initiatives, formerly FPWP Hibiscus, empowers and champions the rights of Black, minority ethnic and refugee migrant clients serving a custodial sentence, released into the community or returned to their home country.
+Hibiscus Initiatives, formerly FPWP Hibiscus, empowers and champions the rights of black, minority ethnic and refugee (BMER) clients serving a custodial sentence, released into the community or returned to their home country.
 The charity was set up in 1986 by Olga Heaven MBE.
 Find out more about who we are and what we do.

 Our mission is to…

-- empower foreign national, Black and minority ethnic groups, affected by the criminal justice and immigration systems
+- empower foreign national, black and minority ethnic and refugee groups, affected by the criminal justice and immigration systems

 - provide advocacy, support and specialist services to marginalised groups to enable informed choices and positive change

 - promote justice, respect and to reduce inequalities.

 - reduce isolation and hardship experienced by our clients in prison, immigration detention and the community

 - to facilitate the successful rehabilitation of clients upon release and ultimately see a reduction in reoffending and inter-generational cycles of offending

 - provide an effective advocacy service for our clients within the criminal justice and immigration systems

 - provide a link between our clients and their families, especially with their children